DennisTurco/CustomerTemplateWebsite/README.md

     1. ✅ TypeScript (Recommended)
     2. ✅ ESLint
     3. ❌ No to Tailwind (we’ll install it manually)
-2. Navigate to your project folder: `cd catcafe`
+2. Navigate to your project folder: `cd projectname`

 ## Start the Development Server
 1. Once installed, start the Next.js app with: npm run dev